JakeJing/vimconfig/README.md

 > q

 If everything goes well, your vim will have a new look.
-Have fun!
+Have fun!!